WELCOME TO THE YMCA OF THE VIRGINIA PENINSULAS FAMILY

 We have designed this guide to help you understand who we are, what our policies are, what your membership can do for you, and to give you a reference to the courteous service you should expect as a YMCA member.

-The Y is a diverse organization of men, women and children joined together by a shared commitment to nurturing the potential of kids, promoting healthy living and fostering a sense of social responsibility.
+The Y is a diverse organization of men, women and children joined together by a shared commitment to nurturing the potential of kids, promoting healthy living, and fostering a sense of social responsibility.
 The YMCA of the Virginia Peninsulas instills the values of caring, honesty, respect, responsibility, and faith through all of our programs and activities.
-We hope these values are part of why you chose to become a member and ask that if you know someone who would like to join, but thinks they can’t afford membership, please let them know about our Guardian program.
+We hope these values are part of why you chose to become a member and ask that if you know someone who would like to join, but thinks they can’t afford membership, please let them know about financial assistance.
 It provides scholarships so that everyone has the opportunity to belong regardless of their ability to pay the full price.